Aoyama Lodge - Aesthetically pleasing

 • For something more urban, Sapporo City is abuzz 24/7.
 Japan’s fifth largest city is known for its wide, tree-lined boulevards, ramen and great beer, as well as the annual snow festival in February featuring art and sculptures made of snow and ice, including snow slides.

 • Driving a snowmobile is an exhilarating way to explore Niseko's incredible scenery.
-From adventurous guided tours speeding down forested trails to skidding along the snow on a raft, there are plenty of options available for safe and exciting family fun.
+From adventurous guided tours speeding down forested trails, to skidding along the snow on a raft, there are plenty of options available for safe and exciting family fun.

-• As the snow melts, the landscape explodes with wild flowers, making Niseko the perfect base for hiking.
+• As the snow melts, the landscape explodes with wild flowers, making Niseko a perfect base for hiking.
 Enjoy the crisp clean air as you ramble across the moors or climb Mount Yotei to enjoy a 360-degree panorama from the trail that winds around the caldera.

 • Play a round of golf while enjoying glorious scenery and spectacular views of Mount Yotei at Niseko Village Golf Course, which was named Japan's Best Golf Course at the World Golf Awards in 2014.

 • Treat the whole family to a day of fun at Pure at Niseko Village – a nature activity centre with the longest zip line in Japan.
 You can also enjoy horse riding, panoramic views of Mount Yotei and the Niseko mountain range from a hot air balloon.
-The little ones will love ‘Pure’ Adventure the park’s newest attraction, which has an inflatable playground, filled with mazes and slides.
+The little ones will love ‘Pure’ Adventure, the park’s newest attraction, which has an inflatable playground, filled with mazes and slides.

-• Regularly hosting Japan's largest cycling race – the 'Tour de Hokkaido' Niseko is a popular cycling destination with a wide variety of trails suitable for all levels, including exhilarating downhill mountain trails via gondola.
+• Regularly hosting Japan's largest cycling race – the 'Tour de Hokkaido', Niseko is a popular cycling destination with a wide variety of trails suitable for all levels, including exhilarating downhill mountain trails via the gondola.
 Got something more leisurely in mind?
 Quiet country lanes are ideal for gentle family biking.

-• Picturesque lakes and rivers make fresh water fishing, canyoning and rafting popular summer pastimes.
+• Picturesque lakes and rivers make freshwater fishing, canyoning and rafting popular summer pastimes.
 Shiribetsu River offers some of the best rafting in Asia and you can expect stunning alpine scenery and crystal clear water.
 Alternatively, head to the nearby Shakotan Peninsula where sea kayaking reveals a magical ocean colour known as Shakotan blue.

 Back to top